Overview of NGO Registration in India

 An NGO, or Non-Governmental Organisation, is a voluntary, non-profit group or institution that operates independently from the government.
 NGOs in India often work in sectors such as education, healthcare, environmental protection, rural development, and advocacy.
 NGOs don’t earn profits, but they can generate revenue through activities, grants, and donations, which must be reinvested in their objectives.

-In India, NGOs can be registered under three primary legal frameworks:
+NGOs in India can be registered under three legal structures:

-- Section 8 Company: Under the Companies Act, 2013, it is suitable for Organizations that aim to promote commerce, art, science, education, sports, and charitable purposes.
+- Under the Companies Act, 2013, it is suitable for Organizations that aim to promote commerce, art, science, education, sports, and charitable purposes.

 Difference Between a Trust, Society and a Section 8 Company